 In addition to adding more detoxifying foods to your diet, be sure to prioritize:

-- High quality sleep: Experts suggest 7-9 hours of sleep per night.
+- High-quality sleep: Experts suggest seven to nine hours of sleep per night.
 Shut off blue light devices about an hour before bed.

 - Daily movement: Aim to move your body daily in a way that feels best for you.
 Some days this may include going for gentle walks and yoga, whereas others will include more vigorous strength training, spinning, or high-intensity exercise.